St0rmor/godot-2D-explosion-shader/README.md

 - `noise_texture` and `noise_texture2`: The Perlin noise texture used to generate the texture and decide the rendered color.
 - `color_curve`: Control the color distribution.
 - `color_sample`: The color of the explosion.
 The color gradient will be applied based on the color of the noise and the `color_curve`.

+The effect is used in the game: https://store.steampowered.com/app/3353900/COLD_BOOT/